microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

 }
 ```

-We pass an instance of 'BookingDialog' as a constructor parameter
+We pass an instance of `BookingDialog` as a constructor parameter

 ```csharp
 public MainDialog(BookingDialog bookingDialog)